Lynaiss/Portfolio/README.md

 15. Then hover over a post and hit Edit.
 In the posts's page on the right hit Schedule and select Set date and time.
 Choose one that will move the post up or down.
 Do not forget to hit Done to apply it and Publish to post!

 * Make sure when uploading things directly to blogger and adding them to your post to select 'Original Size' in the size settings for every image.
 Otherwise they WILL get compressed by blogger and become less crisp.
 This is very important!
+** To display image titles on hover when viewing thumbnails, make sure to entre Title in the top part of the post editor, not just into the code mentioned in the Post Template!

 --LABELS--